who dives with a group has most likely seen an underwater videographer.

 1. Choosing a Camera

-- Ensure that you can zoom while recording: most new cameras will
+- If you get lower resolution camcorders, ensure that you can zoom while recording: most new cameras will

 - Good battery life (based on # minutes / battery in video mode) - & I recommend you get a spare battery.

-- A lens with the lowest f-stop # (no larger than 3.5, ideally 2.8).
-This is the maximum aperture size; key for low light images
+- A lens with the lowest f-stop # (no larger than f2.8); key for low light images

-- A high ISO rating: this measures the sensitivity of the film, ideally ISO 800 or more, again key for low light situations, though more important for still shots
+- A high ISO rating: this measures the sensitivity, ideally ISO 800 or more, again key for low light situations, though more important for still shots

 - Check the movie file types it stores, too: older cameras used